stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 - **(Parent-child reflexivity)** Every node is a parent of itself.
 - **(Ancestor antisymmetry)** No pair of distinct nodes are ancestors of each other.
 - **(Dependency admissibility)** Every dependency is admissible.

+The reasoning behind these axioms will be explained below.

 ## Examples